nicolay-r/ARElight/README.md

         * `n` -- negative label, which is mapped to `2`.
         * `u` -- undefined label (optional), which is mapped to `0`.
 * `backend` -- type of the backend (`d3js_graphs` by default).
-    * `d3js-host` -- port on which we expect to launch localhost server.
+    * `host` -- port on which we expect to launch localhost server.
     * `label-names` -- default mapping is `p:pos,n:neg,u:neu`.
 * `-o` -- output folder for result collections and demo.